• Skip to main content

 electric smoker smoked chicken legs on a cutting board

-Beef Brisket, Ribs, and Pork Butt are all great BBQ dishes to make in an electric smoker.
+Beef Brisket, Ribs, and Pork Butt are all great BBQ dishes to make in an electric smoker, but they are a major time commitment.

 We've previously done our famous smoked whole chicken in an electric smoker, some simple smoked chicken breasts, smoked chicken thighs, boneless skinless chicken thighs, and even some simple smoked chicken quarters.